intelie/gitbook-drilling/collector/configuration/store.json.md

+The `store.json` file is used by LiveRig Collector to organize the OPC tags to be read from the sources configured at `sources.xml`.

-The Liverig collector also requires the Node Ids (Tags) values, among other information, to query properly.
-These values are mapped in the following JSON format, as below, inside the `store.json` file:
+The LiveRig Collector depends on the Node Ids (Tags) values, among other information, to query OPC server properly.
+These values are mapped in the following JSON format, as below:

 ```json
 {